sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 This can be changed by SuppressEmptySmartData config parameter.

-For more inforrmation, see about_DiskSmartInfo_config.
+For more information, see about_DiskSmartInfo_config.

 ```yaml
 Type: SwitchParameter